-To send flowers in memory of Martha E. McLean (Rickard), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Martha E. McLean (Rickard), please visit our Heartfelt Sympathies Store.

 Martha was born March 6, 1932 in the family home in Massena Center, the daughter of the late John S. and Adelaide (Southwick) Rickard.
 She was a 1950 graduate of Massena High School.
 On July 14, 1951, she married Donald “Red” McLean at the First United Methodist Church in Massena with Rev. W.O.
 Thomas, officiating.
 He predeceased her on June 4, 1998.

 Martha had a great love for flowers, plants, horse racing, doing puzzles at the nursing home, bowling and reading the newspaper and cutting out articles about her family was recently excited to be a member of their garden club for 2019.
 Martha made friends bowling, running the family business, and at the horse tracks.
 She cherished her upbringing in Massena and enjoyed reminiscing about helping her grandfather, Tom Rickard in Massena Center stocking shelves and being paid with a chocolate bar.
 After her family moved to King Street, she would ride her bicycle back to Massena Center to clean her grandmother, Adelaide Shaver Rickard’s home.
 Most of all, she was a firm believer in Women Rights and very active in the Massena community.